markuched13/markuched13.github.io/posts/bof/write.md

 Note that .data has 8bytes of free space and it can be confirmed by checking it in ghidra
 ![image](https://user-images.githubusercontent.com/113513376/221391354-dbe9c969-1236-4173-94a2-fab45c3b8c5f.png)

-From there we know the address also
+From there we know the address of the .data section is :

 ```
 Address = 0x804a018